jtrim/jtrim.github.io/resume.md

 With RMR, I was part of a team of developers and designers that specializes in creating web-based applications for clients across the US.
 I was a primary developer for a multi-tenant, general admission and reserve-seating application.
 I also became the company's first iOS developer, leading the development effort on the CraigSelect iPhone app and other video-capture-related R+D endeavors.

 #### Technologies
-Xcode, iOS/Cocoa/Objective-C, C#, ASP.net, MS Sql Server
+Xcode, iOS/Cocoa/Objective-C, C#, ASP.net, PHP, CodeIgniter, MS Sql Server
 <small>
 Additional technologies:
 Visual Studio, Adobe Flash, Adobe Flex, Actionscript3